hamlett-neil-ur/housing_price_model/.ipynb_checkpoints/README-checkpoint.md

 [Uncertainty Research](https://www.linkedin.com/company/uncertainty-research-llc/about/) (UR) outlines a preliminary capability to identify below-market opportunities to purchase residential properties.
 A hypothetical Real-Estate Investment Trust (REIT) seeks to enter residential real-estate rental market.
 The business model is described in [R. Dizember, L. Kuzisto, *WSJ*, July 21, 2017](https://www.wsj.com/articles/meet-your-new-landlord-wall-street-1500647417), [A. Semuels, *The Atlantic*, February 13, 2019](https://www.theatlantic.com/technology/archive/2019/02/single-family-landlords-wall-street/582394/), and elsewhere.

 Two aspects of this operating model tend to deliver higher profitability than conventional landlords managing individual or small numbers of properties.
-First, the funds purchase their properties using cash.
+First, such funds purchase their assets using cash.
 This gives them advantages over would-be owner/occupants dependendent on financing.
 Second, they transfer costs to tenents that are conventionally borne by landlords.
 Tenants, for example, sometimes assume resonsibility for some maintenance costs.

 <img width="600" align="left" src="./Graphics/20200116 CONOPS.svg.png" >